JoJk0/umb-vue/README.md

 - 🧩 Vue SFC custom elements as Umbraco Extensions
 - 🔗 Access Umbraco Backoffice APIs via Vue composables
 - 🤖 Auto-registration and bundling of extensions
+- Vue SFCs as Umbraco Extensions
+  - `defineManifest` Vue SFC macro for auto-registration of elements - takes filename as element name by default + prefix; Configure builder as a library with auto-imported extensions
+  - `useContext` composable to access Umbraco Contexts (including custom)
+    - `Observable`s are `computed` properties, auto-observing
+    - Context instance methods are available at component `created` (or `setup()` function) time
+  - `getHostElement` to access element's Umbraco Controller
+  - `v-model` sugar of property editor UIs - `value` and auto-dispatch `property-value-change`

 ## Installation